Register Lecture: For AI's sake – taming the wild data frontier

 Blighty's metrology experts define terms

-That's all fine until data is described incorrectly and when errors get passed downstream.
+That's all fine until data is described incorrectly and errors get passed downstream.
 The capacity for mistakes and mishaps has never been greater, meaning there has never been a better time to agree a standard description of data, its quality and provenance.

-Neil runs NPL's work on digital technology, data, sensors, quantum technologies and graphene and has previously led government programmes to identity and harness emerging and disruptive technologies.
+Neil, meanwhile, runs NPL's work on digital technology, data, sensors, quantum technologies and graphene and has previously led government programmes to identity and harness emerging and disruptive technologies.